Sucralose: Possible health effects

-In reviewing a 1987 food additive petition by McNeil Nutritionals, the FDA stated that "in the 2-year rodent bioassays ... there was no evidence of carcinogenic activity for either sucralose or its hydrolysis products".
+As of 2026, reviews of numerous safety and toxicology studies on sucralose concluded that it is not toxic or carcinogenic, even at levels of daily consumption much larger than those typically used.
+In reviewing a 1987 food additive petition by McNeil Nutritionals, the FDA stated that "in the 2-year rodent bioassays [...] there was no evidence of carcinogenic activity for either sucralose or its hydrolysis products".

-In 2023, the World Health Organization conditionally recommended against the use of non-sugar sweeteners, including sucralose, for weight management or preventative care.
+No evidence of an effect of sucralose on long-term weight loss or body mass index has been found.
+In 2023, the World Health Organization (WHO) conditionally, citing "limited evidence", recommended against the use of non-sugar sweeteners, including sucralose, for weight management or preventive care in the general population (except for diabetics).
+Instead, it recommended reducing the intake of sugar, highly processed food and sweetened beverages, and replacing them with minimally processed unsweetened beverages and foods, such as fruits.

-As of 2024, reviews of numerous safety and toxicology studies on sucralose concluded that it is not toxic or carcinogenic, even at levels of daily consumption much larger than those typically used.

 History

 Sucralose was discovered in 1975 by scientists from Tate & Lyle, working with researchers Leslie Hough and Shashikant Phadnis at Queen Elizabeth College (now part of King's College London).
 While researching novel uses of sucrose and its synthetic derivatives, mixing sulfuryl chloride with sugar, Phadnis was told to "test" a chlorinated sugar compound.
 According to an anecdotal account, Phadnis thought Hough asked him to "taste" it, so he did and found the compound to be exceptionally sweet.
 Tate & Lyle patented the substance in 1976; as of 2008, the only remaining patents concerned specific manufacturing processes.